MichaelSchneeberger/statemonad/README.md

 ## Features

 * Pragmatic Monad: Implements the core concepts of a state monad in a way that is practical and relevant for a Python developpers.
 It focus on usability rather than enforcing strict adherence to monadic laws.
-* Object-Orgiented Design: State monad operations are built using Python classes, favoring an object-oriented approach that works with data and objects rather than relying on deeply nested functions.
+* Object-Orgiented Design: State monad operations are built using Python classes, favoring an object-oriented approach that works with objects rather than relying on deeply nested functions.
-* Type hinting: Full support for type hinting ensures that types are correctly inferred by type checkers like [pyright](https://github.com/microsoft/pyright).
+* Type hinting: The implemented type hinting ensures that types are correctly inferred by type checkers like [pyright](https://github.com/microsoft/pyright).

 ## Installation